cdapio/cdap/cdap-docs/developers-manual/source/getting-started/quick-start.rst

 Processing in Batch
 ===================
-The Wise application also processes the web log to compute the “bounce count” of each URL.
+The WISE application also processes the web log to compute the “bounce count” of each URL.
 For this purpose, we consider it a “bounce” if a user views a page but does not view another page within a time threshold: essentially, that means the user has left the web site.